 X-rays are also a useful tool in examining the jaw, joints, and alignment of teeth to diagnose a patient with TMJ.
 Having a record of a patient’s medical and family history as well as past x-rays makes it much easier to identify TMJ.
 Biannual dental checkups are useful for more than just a teeth cleaning and this is one reason why regularly going to the dentist is recommended.
 If there are changes in an x-ray from previous visits or TMJ runs in a family, a dentist will be able to more accurately diagnose and treat their patients.

-What are solutions for TMJ?
+What are the solutions for TMJ?

 As previously mentioned, most TMJ pain is temporary and will go away without treatment, however, there are ways to mitigate the pain when it happens.
 It is important to consult a professional before attempting any at-home solutions as your dentist will recommend what is best for your specific situation.